Our guide to ICEHOTEL, Sweden

 - Instead of doors, the Ice rooms have curtains that you draw for privacy.

 - Only the Deluxe suites have attached warm facilities.
 The Art Suites have their own changing room in the communal area.

-- Deluxe and Art suites are located in ICEHOTEL 365, available all year.
-Winter suites and Ice rooms are only available in winter, open December to April.
+- Deluxe and some Art suites are located in ICEHOTEL 365, available all year.
+Winter Art suites and Ice rooms are only available in winter, open December to April.

 - Check in and out of cold rooms is done in the warm section of ICEHOTEL, separate from the main hotel reception.

 - If you are alternating your accommmodation between the cold and warm options, there could be 6-7 hours between checking out and getting access to your new room.
 We recommend you plan activities during this period.
 We can arrange to store and move your luggage on request but during busy times, this might involve you directing reception.

 - The ICEHOTEL is open to the public between 10 am and 6 pm.
 This means guests sleeping cold get exclusive access to their rooms from 6 pm, and wake-up call is around 7:30 am, so you probably need to expect some waiting around.

 - Photography of all the rooms is from previous years and for guidance only.
 Designs are released early but images of the rooms are only available once the winter rooms have opened.

 - While you cannot book a specific suite (ARTWORK), we can help you make a request.

 - ICEHOTEL opens in phases, the first phase is completed by mid-November and thereafter more suites and rooms will be available in mid-December when ICEHOTEL is completed.